robusta-dev/robusta/docs/getting-started/installation.rst

    robusta gen-config

 Save ``generated_values.yaml``!
 This is your Robusta configuration file.
-In the docs, we'll often refer to this file as just ``values.yaml``.
-The exact filename you save it as is up to you.
+In the docs, we'll often refer to it as ``values.yaml``.
+The exact filename is up to you.

 2. Install Robusta using `Helm <https://helm.sh/>`_: